rmguy/js/breq/breq.md

 [Author&#39;s annotations appear in brackets].</em></p>
 <p>Current theories on time paradoxes are summarized thus: </p>
 <ol>
 <li><p>The present is a result of specific choices made in the past.
-If you go back in time and kill your grandfater, you will cease to exist.
-[Back to the future time travel]</p>
+If you go back in time and kill your grandfater, you will cease to exist. <em>[Back to the future time travel]</em></p>
 </li>
 <li><p>The current present is a result of specific choices made in the current past.
 If you go back in time and kill your grandfather, there is a branching of the timeline.
-A new reality where you no longer exist is created.
-[Rick and Morty time travel]</p>
+A new reality where you no longer exist is created. <em>[Rick and Morty time travel]</em></p>
 </li>
-<li><p>The current present is a linear combination of the past.
+<li><p>The present is a linear combination of the past.
 If an event exists that would change the past, the probability of that event occuring is zero.
 In other words, time is a fixed path where everything happens for a reason.
-If time travel is permitted, it implies that time travel is part of the linearity.
-[Harry Potter time travel]</p>
+If time travel is permitted, it implies that time travel preserves the linearity. <em>[Harry Potter time travel]</em></p>
 </li>
 </ol>
 <p>We interviewed Brequerine Abaddon, an aspiring scholar in astro-physics from Proxima B, and she gave us a fourth theory. </p>